Skip to main content

 TLDR

-GrantPipe and Instrumentl solve different jobs.
-Instrumentl is stronger when the bottleneck is prospecting, applications, and award tracking.
-GrantPipe is stronger when the bottleneck is donor context, restricted-fund visibility, reporting deadlines, and cross-team execution after awards are active.
+GrantPipe and Instrumentl overlap on federal opportunity search, but GrantPipe now also tracks manually added or imported non-federal opportunities.
+Instrumentl is stronger when the bottleneck is AI matching, private funder research, applications, and award tracking.
+GrantPipe is stronger when the bottleneck is opportunity tracking tied to donor context, restricted-fund visibility, reporting deadlines, and cross-team execution after awards are active.

 Feature GrantPipe Instrumentl